-- mposite materials (e.g. carbon fibre); - standing rigging made of steel wire, rod, PBO, carbon fibre or other advanced fibre.
+- Spars made by composite materials (e.g. carbon fibre) alluminum or Stainless Steel; - standing rigging made of steel wire, rod, man-made Aramidic fibers, carbon fibers or other advanced fibers.

 Where other materials of novel types are used, they are to be individually considered on the basis of equivalent strength and quality.